 The quickest way to get started with our infrastructure monitoring agent is through our guided install.
 If you're in the EU, try our EU guided install.
-Either way, you'll need a New Relic account if you don't have one.
-You can create a one for free, forever.
+Either way, if you haven't already, create your free New Relic account below.

 If guided install doesn't work, you can install the agent manually.
 Before installing infrastructure, be sure to: